Improving our Children’s Futures

-We were able to identify common ground principles from these conversations to help the board identify legislation what would positively affect our school system and New Mexico’s placement on these national ranking benchmarks.
+We were able to identify common ground principles from these conversations to help the board identify legislation would positively affect our school system and New Mexico’s placement on these national ranking benchmarks.

-4th grade Reading and Math Scores
+4th Grade Reading and Math Scores

-High School Graduation rate and College Readiness
+High School Graduation Rate and College Readiness

 Did You Know